TITLE 77: PUBLIC HEALTH

 "Veteran" means person who served in one of the five active-duty Armed Services or their respective Guard or Reserve units, and who was discharged or released from service under conditions other than dishonorable.

-"VA hospital" means a health care facility operated by the federal Department of Veterans Affairs-Veterans Health Administration providing hospital and outpatient health care services to U.S. military service veterans.
+"VA health care facility" means a health care facility operated by the federal Department of Veterans Affairs-Veterans Health Administration providing hospital and outpatient health care services to U.S. military service veterans.

-"VA official hospital medical records" means records from the VA documenting medical conditions and dates of treatment in the VA healthcare system.
+"VA medical records" means records from the VA documenting medical conditions, medications, and dates of treatment in the VA healthcare system.
+Records shall include, but not be limited to, information from the patient's VA health record found at www.myhealth.va.gov.

-"Written certification" means a document dated and signed by a physician, stating:
+"Written certification" means a document, on a form specified by the Department, dated and signed by a certifying health care professional, stating:

 that the qualifying patient has a debilitating medical condition and specifying the debilitating medical condition the qualifying patient has; and

-the physician is treating or managing treatment of the patient's debilitating condition; or
+the certifying health care professional is treating or managing treatment of the patient's debilitating condition; or

 an Opioid Alternative Pilot Program Participant has a medical condition for which opioids have been or could be prescribed.

-A written certification shall be made only in the course of a bona-fide physician-patient relationship, after the physician has completed an assessment of either a qualifying patient's medical history or Opioid Alternative Pilot Program participant, reviewed relevant records related to the patient's debilitating condition, and conducted a physical examination.
+A written certification shall be made only in the course of a bona-fide health care professional-patient relationship, after the certifying health care professional has completed an assessment of either a qualifying patient's medical history or Opioid Alternative Pilot Program participant, reviewed relevant records related to the patient's debilitating condition, and conducted a physical examination.
 (Section 10(y) of the Act)